-Chinese culture abounds with symbolism and it is never more apparent and relevant than during important festivals like Chinese New Year and the Autumn festival.
+Chinese culture is rich with symbols and customs which become even more relevant during important festivals like Chinese New Year and the Autumn festival.
 From plants and natural elements to animals, patterns, colours and sounds, symbolism is ever present during these important dates.

 Clouds, for example, are considered lucky and so feature heavily in Chinese pictures and decorations.
 Created between earth and heaven, they symbolize the celestial realm and are symbols of celestial mobility.
 Many gods and immortals used the cloud as a vehicle on which they traveled.
 Scrolling clouds therefore are associated with deities, foretelling their arrival.